-This project works to replicate and evaluate an existing intervention for self-management practices for people with epilepsy in the setting of rural and under-served communities.
+This 2019-2025 cycle project continues to work to replicate and evaluate an existing intervention for self-management practices for people with epilepsy in the setting of rural and under-served communities.

 Team members: